Qvelee/cub3D/README.md

 ### Usage

-Use W, A, S, D and mouse or numpad arrows to move camera.
+Use W, A, S, D to move across the map and mouse or numpad arrows to move camera.